Frequently Asked Questions

 How do I get there?
 There is no parking nearby, and I have to carry all of my stuff.
 Can my family or friend drop me off on Independence Avenue?

 Cars will not be permitted to drop off passengers along Independence Avenue on race morning.
 We recommend getting dropped off either along Constitution Avenue and walking across the Lincoln Memorial or along 17th street, and walking down Independence Avenue.
-Shuttles will be available from the host hotel, the Washington Hilton, to the Transition Area, from 4:30 am to 6:15 am, running about every 20 minutes.
+Shuttles will be available from the host hotel to the Transition Area, from 4:30 am to 6:15 am, running about every 20 minutes.

 Can I take my bike out of transition for a warm up ride?